ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 We are done.

-In this tutorial we've build ``Flask`` application following the dependency injection principle.
+In this tutorial we've built ``Flask`` application following the dependency injection principle.
-We've used ``Dependency Injector`` as a dependency injection framework.
+We've used the ``Dependency Injector`` as a dependency injection framework.

 The main part of this application is the container.
 It keeps all the application components and their dependencies in one place: